khushburajak/accessibility-usability-web/README.md

 - The website is not compatible with Internet Explorer versions older than 11.
 - The website may not work properly on older versions of Safari.

-### Report an issue

-If you find any issues while using the website, please report it to us at [info@mof.gov.np](mailto:info@mof.gov.np).
-We will try to resolve the issue as soon as possible.

 ## Development

 This website is built using Next.js, a React-based framework for building server-rendered, statically generated, and performance optimized web applications.